xtst/UCB-CS61A/README.md

 # BTW
 I ignore parsons/

-And some parsons may be too easy for me so i just skipped them
+And notice that some labs didn't exist (such as lab 03)